vectorgrp/sil-kit-adapters-generic-linux-io/adapter/README.md

 In order to match the above setup, you need to adapt Linux IO ``path`` attributes in the adapter configuration file ``./adapter/demos/DevicesConfig.yaml``.

 # Running the Demos
-Now is a good point to start the ``sil-kit-registry`` and the ``SilKitAdapterGenericLinuxIO``.
+Now is a good point to start the ``sil-kit-registry`` and the ``sil-kit-adapter-generic-linux-io``.
 In separate terminals:
 ```
 ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'

-./bin/SilKitAdapterGenericLinuxIO --log Debug --adapter-configuration ./adapter/demos/DevicesConfig.yaml
+./bin/sil-kit-adapter-generic-linux-io --log Debug --adapter-configuration ./adapter/demos/DevicesConfig.yaml
 ```

 You should see the following output: